Trump administration finalizes rule that could make thousands more organs available for transplant

 HHS estimates that about 5,600 more organs could be collected for transplant each year under the new policies.

-“This is a before-and-after moment for our industry,” said Diane Brockmeier, past president of the OPO trade group and CEO of Mid-America Transplant in St. Louis, Mo.
+“This is a before-and-after moment for our industry,” said Diane Brockmeier, past president of the OPO trade group and CEO of Mid-America Transplant in St. Louis.
 “Objective reporting will bring much needed clarity, and ensure that the best among us continue to earn the privilege and responsibility of serving patients.”

 Greg Segal, co-founder of Organize, which formed in 2013 to fight for changes to the transplant system, called the rule “an unequivocal win for patients.”